abnth/AakashTechSupport/docs/unifieddoc.rst

 Operating Environment
 ---------------------

-This is a web based system and hence will require the operating environment for a client and server GUI.
-This will be operating in the following operating systems:
+This is a web based system and hence will operate on any modern operating system running a modern browser with HTML5 and javascript support.

-Apple Mac OS X

-Linux/Unix

-Microsoft Windows

 Dependencies